-Since Parish's alkali grass does not grow in dense vegetation, it is unlikely that weed treatments would occur directly in this species habitat.
+Since Parish's alkali grass does not grow in dense vegetation but may be impacted by tamarisk and Russian olive treatments in riparian areas.
 The species conservation measures would eliminate direct effects to this species from noxious weed treatments.
 Noxious weed invasion is a threat to this species, so weed treatments in adjacent habitats would prevent the spread of noxious weeds.
 There may be indirect effects to this species from herbicide drift from chemical treatments or trampling and destruction of habitat from manual or mechanical treatments during site access.
-As a G4 tribally listed species, it is recommended that surveys are conducted and species conservation measures are implemented.
+As a G4 tribally listed species, it is recommended that surveys are conducted, and species conservation measures are implemented.
 The best management practices would reduce the indirect effects of herbicide drift from chemical treatments and unintentional trampling.